PawanSai94/Robot_follower_Atmega8/readme.md

 # This repo has all the library and work related to Robotryst Challenge
-# All work was done on AVR studio and Flashed
+# All work was done on AVR studio and Flashed using Atmega8 uController

 # Final codes to be referred
 # grid_follower_final.c